marktsuchida/ssstr/README.md

 ### Calling C APIs that produce a string

-Many C APIs have functions that take a string buffer pointer and size (or maximum string length), and write a string into the buffer.
-These vary quite a bit in how they behave when the string to be returned doesn't fit in the provided buffer: some return the number of bytes written, some return the number of bytes that would fit the whole result, and some provide no indication of whether the result fit in the buffer or not.

-**Ssstr** provides functions that make it easy to deal with most of these functions.
+Many C APIs write strings into caller-provided buffers, with varying conventions for signaling truncation. **Ssstr** provides functions to interoperate with most of these.

 The `ss8_set_len()` function adjusts the length of the string, leaving any new portion of the string uninitialized.
 This can be used to prepare a destination